Vietnam.vn - Nền tảng quảng bá Việt Nam

 The level of risk in women depends on which family member has breast cancer.

 Women who have a second-degree relative (grandparent, aunt, uncle, niece, nephew) diagnosed with breast cancer after age 50 have an average risk.
-If you have one or two first-degree relatives (father, mother, brother, sister, child) or two second-degree relatives diagnosed with the disease after age 50, you have a moderate risk of developing malignant breast cancer.
+If you have one or two first-degree relatives (father, mother, sibling, child) or two second-degree relatives diagnosed with the disease after age 50, you have a moderate risk of developing malignant breast cancer.

 People who have one or more first- or second-degree relatives diagnosed with the disease at age 45 or younger have an increased risk of breast cancer.